unisonweb/olddocsite/_includes/abilities.markdown

 Suppose we're running `handleInput`, and we hit the `not (valid i)` error case inside `getName`: then we call `Abort.abort` and exit immediately.
 Execution resumes from after the first enclosing `Abort` handler.
 So, in this case, we exit both `getName` and `handleInput` immediately, since there's no handler in between the two.

 > Note that the `abort` request has polymorphic type, `abort : a`.
 This means it can be used in any context, and still typecheck.
-It doesn't actually need to be able to return an `a`, because computation is not going to contine after the call to `abort`.
+It doesn't actually need to be able to return an `a`, because computation is not going to continue after the call to `abort`.
 In `getName`, `abort` is being used where a `Text` is required, so `a` is instantiated to `Text`.

 There's a variant of `Abort`, which lets you provide a value to describe what's happened - this is analogous to the exception handling provided in some other languages.